-- pay dividends or make other distributions or repurchase or redeem capital stock; - prepay, redeem or repurchase certain debt; - · issue certain preferred stock or similar equity securities; - · make certain investments; - incur liens: - incur additional indebtedness and guarantee indebtedness; - enter into sale and leaseback transactions; - enter into transactions with affiliates; - alter the businesses we conduct: - enter into agreements restricting our subsidiaries' ability to pay dividends; and - consolidate, merge or sell all or substantially all of our assets.
+- · incur liens or additional indebtedness and guarantee indebtedness; - enter into transactions with affiliates; - · alter the businesses we conduct; and - · consolidate, merge or sell all or substantially all of our assets.

-In addition, the restrictive covenants in the agreement governing our revolving credit facility require us to maintain specified financial ratios and satisfy other financial condition tests.
-Our ability to meet those financial ratios and tests can be affected by events beyond our control, and we may be unable to meet them.
+In addition, the restrictive covenants in the agreement governing our revolving credit facility require us to maintain specified financial ratios.
+Our ability to meet those financial ratios can be affected by events beyond our control, and we may be unable to meet them.